daireb/better-robux-display/README.md

 - **Private:** No data is sent or received by the plugin, so it is entirely private.
 - **Robux Override:** Override how much robux it shows on your profile!
 Just a silly fun feature I thought I'd add while I was at it :)

+## Installation on the Chrome Web Store

+Once they accept my store listing I'll post the link here!

 ## Installation via Git

 1. Clone this repository to your local machine: